 Dominic Raab: Barristers are holding justice to ransom with industrial action

-Justice Secretary Dominic Raab accused striking barristers of “holding justice to ransom” after it emerged he was on holiday when an all-out strike ballot was taken.
+Justice Secretary Dominic Raab accused barristers of “holding justice to ransom” after it emerged he was on holiday when they voted in favour of an all-out strike.

+Members of the Criminal Bar Association (CBA) in England and Wales were balloted on whether to escalate ongoing industrial action to an indefinite, uninterrupted strike.

-“As Justice Secretary, I hear time and again that all victims truly want is the justice they deserve.
-My message to the CBA is simple,” he wrote in the Daily Mail.
+Mr Raab he wrote in the Daily Mail: “As Justice Secretary, I hear time and again that all victims truly want is the justice they deserve.
+My message to the CBA is simple.

 “We are increasing your pay.
 Now your actions are only harming victims, increasing the court backlog, and hampering our efforts to make our streets safer.